 There’s even a bit of history to discover during a visit to this nature reserve.

-Incredibly, this island is actually man-made and at one time it contained a defensive structure made by iron-age people.
+Incredibly, this island is actually man-made and at one time it contained a fort made by iron-age people.
 It’s amazing to think those supposedly primitive humans managed to somehow build an entire island in this remote body of water in the Scottish Highlands.

 You’ll find these historic remains if you follow the Little Ord trail through the nature reserve but there are other equally interesting walks waiting for you on your visit.